|Born||in Ostermundigen, Bern, Switzerland|

 Mini Bio (1)

-Having been divorced by Derek is 1966 so he could pursue younger lookalike Linda Evans, Andress played the field for years, reportedly involved at various times with Jean-Paul Belmondo, Warren Beatty and Ryan O'Neal.
+As for her personal life, Andress separated from Derek in 1964, just as her career was taking off, and divorced him two years later, after falling in love with French superstar Jean-Paul Belmondo on the Malaysian set of Up to His Ears (1965).
+(John Richardson, Ron Ely and Marcello Mastroianni kept her company during the interim.)
+The relationship with Belmondo hit a wall in 1972, and she was next attached to her leading man from Stateline Motel (1973), Italian heartthrob Fabio Testi.
+When that didn't work out, Andress jumped into the dating pool, sporadically involved with a host of Lotharios including (but by no means limited to) Dennis Hopper, Franco Nero, John DeLorean and Ryan O'Neal.
 In 1979, she began what would be a long-term romance with Harry Hamlin, her handsome young co-star from Clash of the Titans (1981) (in which she was cast, predictably, as "Aphrodite").
 While subsequently traveling in India, Andress' belly began to swell out of her clothing, and she felt very nauseous.
 What at first seemed a severe case of "Delhi Belly" turned out to be pregnancy, her first and only, at age 43.
-She and Hamlin named the child, who was born in 1980, Dimitri Hamlin.
+Hamlin encouraged her to have the baby, who was born in 1980 and named Dimitri Hamlin.